MystenLabs/seal/UsingSeal.md

 Replace `X` with the `derivation_index` of the key you want to export.
 The tool will output the corresponding master key, which can be imported by another key server if needed.

+Example command assuming the key server owner is exporting the key at index 0:

 ```shell
 cargo run --bin seal-cli derive-key --seed <MASTER_SEED> --index 0
 Master key: <CLIENT_MASTER_KEY>